 So, Minted Beauty, whatever your Botox experience these days—you’re doing nothing wrong.
 Simply communicating with your provider and listening to your body are all you need to do to make sure you’re having a healthy, safe, effective Botox experience.

-And if reading this has reminded you that you’re due for a treatment—book an appointment and come on in to our Middletown, Delaware office.
+And if reading this has reminded you that you’re due for a treatment—book an appointment and come on in to our Middletown, DE, or Lewes, DE, offices.